artisticLogicMK/artisticLogicMK/README.md

 ### A Logically-based Artist | Creative and Innovative Developer
-Seeking to join a dynamic team where I can leverage my skills to bring innovative ideas to life, as well as contribute to open-source services and developer tools.

-<strong>About Me</strong><br>
 I'm a dynamic developer with the ability and experience to innovate quickly with ANY technology!

 Here are some tools I possess proficiency:<br>